 Let guests reach out and touch your decorations

-Placing balloons, streamers, banners and other traditional birthday party decorations up high is fine for guests unaffected by sight loss.
+Placing balloons, streamers, banners, neon lights and other traditional birthday party decorations up high is fine for guests unaffected by sight loss.

 But it’s vital to create a fun atmosphere for those living with blindness or vision impairments.
 And hanging your decorations lower, within reach, can help.

 Obviously, health and safety is important, so be careful.
-But place balloons and streamers in positions where they may brush against guests as they pass.
+When it comes to lighting, custom neon signs could be a safe option, since LEDs tend to produce less heat.
+You can shop personalized neon lighting that can be customized according to your needs from websites such as www.neonfilter.com.
+Other decorations like balloons and streamers can be placed in positions where they may brush against guests as they pass.
 It all helps reinforce the celebratory buzz for those unable to see the decor.

 Create a tactile experience with gifts and treats